 Once you have completed filling in your opportunities import file, export it as a .csv file, or .xsl file.
 (You cannot import an .xlsx file, unfortunately, so if in doubt, export as a .csv).

-1. Click the Gear icon and choose Preferences.
+1. Click the blue icon in the upper right and select Integrations.

 Your opportunities should be successfully imported!